 The observatory (shown above) is in our home in Scottsdale, AZ.
-This setup is styled after John Smith's "Hiddenloft Observatory".
-(Sliding roof not visible from the road.)
-Its major elements are: a Bisque Paramount ME mount and a Takahashi TOA-130 refractor.
-I was fortunate enough to be able to obtain John's SBIG ST-10XME CCD camera with a Finger Lakes CFW-2 filter wheel and Astrodon LRGB (and Custom Scientific Ha and OIII) filters.
+Its major elements are: a Bisque Paramount ME mount and a Takahashi TOA-130 refractor, SBIG ST-10XME CCD camera with a Finger Lakes CFW-2 filter wheel and Astrodon LRGB (and Custom Scientific Ha and OIII) filters.
 With this combination the field of view is 34 x 51 arcmin.
+Therefore the major diagonal of the images is one degree.
 It produces a 1.4 arcsec/pixel illumination.
-My old LX-200 rig had a fork mount and I must admit that I now miss just coasting through the meridian without interrupting imaging because of the gyrations of moving the scope from the west to the east side of the pier that all German mounts must perform.
+My old LX-200 rig had a fork mount and I must admit that I do miss just coasting through the meridian without interrupting imaging because of the gyrations of moving the scope from the west to the east side of the pier that all German mounts must perform.
 But the precision - both guided and unguided - of the ME is unsurpassed by any other amateur mount as far as I know.
-John's CCD AutoPilot4 executive software is a great help in controlling the necessary 'meridian flip' of the ME.

-The summer of 2007 showed me that water cooling the ST-10 is an absolute necessity in a climate like the one here in Arizona's Sonoran Desert.
-My good friend Denny Thompson was kind enough to offer me a water chiller.
-This combination puts (~50° F) water through the camera and enables it to regularly achieve -25° C pretty much any night of the year.
+The summers here in Arizona have shown me that water cooling the ST-10 is an absolute necessity in a climate like this one.
+An aquarium water chiller puts (~50° F) water through the camera and enables it to regularly achieve -25° C pretty much any night of the year.
 The water cooling arrangement is not shown in the above photo.
 In mid-summer the night time temperature in the observatory is between 85°F and 90°F. Even under those conditions the chilled water allows the ST-10 to use only 74% to 78% of its internal cooling capacity.
-I run it with the fan turned off.
+It runs with the fan turned off.
 I do have to watch the ambient wet bulb temperature (dew point) and make sure the cooling water is not colder than that.
 If the cooling water is colder than the dew point, condensation can form on and inside the camera (NOT good).

 Autoguiding is achieved via the ME's DirectGuide software.
 This means that no cable is required between the camera and the mount's guider port.
 The TC-237H guider chip inside the ST-10 talks to CCDSoft; CCDSoft talks to TheSky6; and TheSky6 gives guiding commands to the mount.